Tofandel/contact-form-7-redirection/readme.txt

 1. Redirect Settings tab

 == Changelog ==

+= 1.2.9 =
+* Fixed a bug: when passing specific fields as URL query parameters, not all the fields were passed.

 = 1.2.8 =
 * New feature: Pass specific fields from the form as URL query parameters.